pglagerweij/AWS-demo-project/README.md

 ETL:
 - Serverless functions: Lambda => to query API and save towards AWS (Dynamo or S3)
+- Spark using Glue

+End product:
+- Query from S3 with Athena (presto) + Visuals in Quicksight
+- ML pipeline + with model as endpoint (API)
+- Data as a service API

 Project description - build out:
 - 01: Infrastructure as code (IAC) project bootstrap with Terraform